dominait/font-optimization/Readme.md

-# Optimizing Google Fonts
+# How To Optimize Google Fonts

-### Speeding Up Fonts Using Preconnect and Preload
+## Speeding Up Fonts Using Preconnect and Preload
 ```html
  <link
   rel="preconnect"